bluefroguk1/empire-dump/content/Wiki/Music/The Unquiet Grave.md

 I heard my true love speak
 My bones are lying far from home
 And there I cannot sleep
-When all the fighting it was done
+When all the Fighting it was done
 They laid me with the dead
 To  rest uneasy in the poor soil,
 Cold in my stony bed